Home ยป home improvement ยป 11 Steps To Prepare A Room For Painting

 2. Remove nails and curtain hardware from the bedroom walls.

 Grab a hammer and screwdriver and remove nails and curtain rod holders.
+When you remove curtain rods and such, be sure to bag all small items, like screws, rod holders, etc., together.

-3. Remove switch and outlet plates.
+3. Remove the switch and outlet plates.

 Remove the light switch plate covers and outlet covers.
 Do not remove the outlets themselves.
-Put screws and plates in a plastic bag so you can find them when it’s time to put the room back together.
+Put screws and plates in a plastic bag so you can find them when itโ€™s time to put the room back together.

 remove wall outlet plates and store in a bag with screws